chartbeat-labs/parselmouth/README.md

 One of the most convenient features of Parselmouth is it's abstraction of targeting information.
 Native API implementations of targeting configurations are terribly complex, unwieldy, and difficult to manipulate.
-Parselmouth defines a simple way of applying aribtrary boolean inclusion/exclusion criterion to a LineItem.
+Parselmouth defines a simple way of applying arbitrary boolean inclusion/exclusion criterion to a LineItem.

 ```python